Skip to content

 Wait until your ever-changing emotions would no longer waver.
 Truly, deadlines help INFPs make firmer decisions.

-Believe me, only then will you feel the urgency to make a choice, and most likely, you will choose what you instinctively wanted all along.
+Believe me, only then will you feel the urgency to make a choice and choose what you instinctively wanted all along.

 I hope this helped you sort this out!
 Thanks for reading! 🙂